gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    per RFC 6083.
 So that needs to be part of the consideration for a policy allowing fallback.

+### Client Fallback

+   A DTLS/SCTP client supporting this specficiation encountering an server not compatible with this specficiation MAY attempt RFC 6083 fallback per this procedure.

+   1. Fallback procedure, if enabled, is initiated when receiving an SCTP INIT-ACK that does not contain the DTLS/SCTP Adaptation Layer indication.
+If fallback is not enabled the SCTP handshake is aborted.

+   2. The client checks that the SCTP INIT-ACK contained the necessary chunks and parameters to establish SCTP-AUTH per RFC 6083 with this endpoint.
+If not all necessary parameters or support algorithms don't match the client MUST abort the handshake.
+Otherwise it complets the SCTP handshake.

+   3. Client performs DTLS connection handshake per RFC 6083 over established SCTP association.
+If succesfull authenticating the targeted server the client has succesfull fallen back to use RFC 6083.
+If not terminate the SCTP association.

+### Server Fallback

+   A DTLS/SCTP Server that supports both this specification and RFC 6083 and where fallback has been enabled for the ULP can follow this procedure.

+   1. When receving an SCTP INIT message without the DTLS/SCTP adapation layer indicataion fallback procedure is initiated.

+   2. Verify that the SCTP INIT contains SCTP-AUTH parameters required by RFC 6083 and compatible with this server.
+If that is not the case abort the SCTP handshake.

+   3. Send an SCTP INIT ACK with the required SCTP-AUTH chunks and parameters to the client.

+   4. Complete the SCTP Handshake.
+Await DTLS handshake per RFC 6083.
+      Plain text SCTP messages MAY be received.

+   5. Upon succesful completion of DTLS handshake succesfull fallback to RFC 6083 have been accomplished.

 # Socket API Considerations {#socket-api}

    This section describes how the socket API defined in {{RFC6458}} is